225-201-Great Vocals

 Writer/Composer: John Prine (1971)

-American Blues / Folk / Rock singer/songwriter, Bonnie Raitt, is one of the very best when it comes to interpreting a song, reinventing it, and presenting it on a silver platter.
+American Blues / Folk / Rock singer / songwriter, Bonnie Raitt, is one of the very best when it comes to interpreting a song, reinventing it, and presenting it on a silver platter.
 This is in a pure Blues style, and her stunning delivery is now legendary, so much so that many of her contemporaries copy her unique style and her haunting presentation.
-She took this John Prine classic Folk standard and took it to new heights, and it became a mainstay in her live performances—and can she ever play the guitar!
-This song clearly demonstrates this—seldon has any vocalist sang with such heart and soul!…Steadfast and Splendid!
+She took this John Prine classic Folk standard and took it to new heights, and it became a mainstay in her live performances—and can she ever play the slide guitar!
+This song, her 2nd on our list, clearly demonstrates this—seldom has any vocalist sang with such heart and Soul!…Steadfast and Splendid!

 205. FALL ON ME (2018)